tfb34/chess/README.md

 <p>If a pawn makes it to the very opposite end of the board(row1 or row8), it will be promoted.
 The program will prompt user to enter queen, rook, bishop, or knight.
 The pawn on the board is then replaced with the player's choice. </p>

 <p>For more information on chess visit <a href=https://en.wikipedia.org/wiki/Chess>wikipedia page</a></p>

+### Tips
+If you do not see the chess pieces as they appear in the pictures above, you may need to go to command prompt settings and change the font.
+On Windows, change the font to DejaVu Sans Mono.